October 22, 2017

 Does God care what we do with our time?
 In this message from Ephesians 5, Alistair Begg explains that the wise use of time should distinguish those who are in Christ from the world around us.
-Instead of making foolish decisions based on our feelings, impulses, or instincts, Christians should pay attention to God's Word, think carefully, and make wise decisions that bring glory to God.
+Instead of making foolish decisions based on our feelings, impulses, or instincts, Christians should pay attention to God’s Word, think carefully, and make wise decisions that bring God glory.

 Sermon Transcript: Print

 And I invite you to turn with me to the New Testament and to Ephesians chapter 5.
 And we’ll read just three verses—15, 16, and 17—as we continue our study in the book of Ephesians.
 Ephesians 5:15:

 “Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
 Therefore do not be foolish, but understand what the will of the Lord is.”

 Father, as we turn to the Bible, we pray for the help of the Holy Spirit to illumine to us the printed page, to quicken my understanding as I speak, to enable us as we all listen and bow underneath the truth of your Word, that the voice of Jesus Christ may be heard today.
 And in his name we ask it.
 Amen.